 Describe why you are an asset to that company clearly and concisely.
 For an applicant with a few years’ experience or less, the maximum word count should be about 500 words (that’s less than the words on this page!).
 The employer will have very little time to read and process every detail of information, so the quicker you can get your point across, the better.
 A good tip when describing skills you have learnt during past employment is to attach a group of keywords for every listed job role.
 Examples include time management, marketing, research, communication, etc.

-The more experience you have and the more skills or qualifications you need for the role you are applying will, in turn, require more words.
+The more relevant work experience you have and the more skills or qualifications you need for the role you are applying will, in turn, require more words.
 Although more information is required, it should still be presented in the same clear and concise way.

 Summarise your skills and experience.
 For an employer having to navigate hundreds or even thousands of applications, seeing a clear, digestible and convincing summary will make them far more likely to remember and hold on to your application.
 In addition, it will exemplify your literacy skills.